 - The only mandatory module (Pflichtmodul P1) "Environment and Society: International Perspectives," requires regular attendance of the Lunchtime Colloquium at the Rachel Carson Center for two semesters as well as a related reading course on fundamental texts in environmental studies.

-- In addition, students must choose elective modules WP (Wahlpflichtmodul WP 1 to WP 13) from three of the following elective content areas: "Environmental History and Society," "Environmental Practice", "Environmental Politics and Ethics" and "Human Ecology and Natural Sciences".
+- In addition, students must choose elective modules, or WP (Wahlpflichtmodul WP 1 to WP 13), from three of the following elective content areas: "Environmental History and Society," "Environmental Practice," "Environmental Politics and Ethics," and "Human Ecology and Natural Sciences."
 Six ECTS credits must be acquired in each content area.
 Each WP module of an elective content area can only be counted once.
 It is possible to receive credits for an applicable module from the student's primary course.

 - The students must submit a final project to complete the program.
 This may take the form of an exhibit (WP 14) or a publication (WP 15).
 The final project is worth nine ECTS credits.